freeCodeCamp/freeCodeCamp/guide/english/certifications/index.md

 - APIs and Microservices
 - Information Security and Quality Assurance

-Each certificate curriculum should take approximately 300 hours to complete and includes 5 required projects, while other challenges are optional.
+Each certificate curriculum should take approximately 300 hours to complete and includes 5 required projects, while other challenges are optional.It's mandatory to complete the 5 projects which should pass all the test required to achieve certification.

 ### The Full Stack Development Certificate